dirtyhenry/tech-articles/_posts/2021-01-17-my-definitive-front-matter.md

 ## Categories and Tags

-As for the author, most plugins and theme will support singular or plural forms of these tags.
+As for the author, most plugins and themes will support singular or plural forms of these tags.

 **What is the difference between the two?**